Ben Purkiss: Gainsborough Trinity

 He was released by United in 2003 and joined Northern Premier League Premier Division club Gainsborough Trinity, choosing to pursue a career in semi-professional football while studying for a degree in French and Law at the University of Sheffield.
 He made his debut for Gainsborough in a 2–0 defeat to Stalybridge Celtic on 16 August.
 He played in a 7–1 defeat to Second Division team Brentford in the FA Cup first round on 8 November.
 Purkiss was targeted by Third Division club Scunthorpe United and was handed a trial at the club in December 2003.
 He finished the season with 34 appearances for Gainsborough.
 He signed a new one-year contract on 5 May 2004.
 He scored his first goal in a 2–1 defeat to Alfreton Town on 17 August.
 He completed 2004–05 with 37 appearances 1 one goal.
 His 2005–06 season was restricted to 15 appearances due to his studies in France.
 He started in a 3–1 defeat to League Two team Barnet in the FA Cup first round on 11 November 2006.

 York City

 Purkiss joined Conference National club York City on loan until the end of 2006–07 on 22 March 2007 in time for their play-off push.
-Purkiss had been considering a move to the club for some time and eventually agreed a deal that included a loan period and a four-figure sum for Gainsborough despite only five weeks being remaining on his contract.
+Purkiss had been considering a move to the club for some time and eventually agreed a deal that included a loan period and a four-figure sum for Gainsborough despite only five weeks remaining on his contract.
 Before signing, he had made 35 appearances for Gainsborough that season.
 Once at York Purkiss went straight into the first-team, making his debut as a substitute in York's 1–1 draw with Exeter City.
 He was offered a permanent contract with York at the end of the season after making eight appearances on loan.
 He finished 2007–08 with 46 appearances for York.